FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 ## Finalized Tags

-A Tag can either be static or dynamic.
-If a Tag is static, its value is immutable.
-If a Tag is dynamic, its value is determined by a set of predefined user or provider rules.
-A finalized Tag is the final result of any static or dynamic Tag.
+A tag can either be static or dynamic.
+If a tag is static, its value is immutable.
+If a tag is dynamic, its value is determined by a set of predefined user or provider rules.
+A finalized tag is the final result of any static or dynamic Tag.

 As a example, let's assume 1 sub account exists with 1 virtual machine with the following details: